-Find all the care you need for complex cases of epilepsy through the UNM Comprehensive Epilepsy Center – New Mexico’s only such facility.
-You can count on our services and expertise because we have a Level 4 designation, the highest available, from the National Association of Epilepsy Centers.
+Find all the care and treatment you need for complex cases of epilepsy through the UNM Comprehensive Epilepsy Center in Albuquerque – New Mexico’s only such facility.
+You can count on the services and expertise of our epilepsy specialists because we have a Level 4 designation, the highest available, from the National Association of Epilepsy Centers.
 Join your neighbors throughout the Southwest who visit us for exceptional treatment that improves quality of life.

 Your First Appointment